Mark Smulian: Music educator

-Smulian was an influential figure in the Israeli and Palestinian youth music scene.
+Smulian was active in the Israeli and Palestinian youth music scene.
 He contributed greatly to the artistic development of a vast range of musicians from within the region.
 He mentored young Middle-Eastern Reggae sensation Toot-Ard, Hip-Hop Palestinian act Anger Boys, Israeli rock guitarist Arli Liberman, Palestinian rapper Samekh Saz and pop sultry singer Adi Dagan to name a few.
-He used an alternative approach to awakening awareness through music.

 In the world music scene he arranged the production for events and festivals for youngsters touring Israel from the US and organised bi-annual music performance events for national convention of Masada-Jewish youth organisation, North America of 2000 people.
 Following in 2007 Smulian was offered a post at the Rosh HaAyin music conservatory where mentored on band development and coordinated various bands.
-He educated people's point of view of their instruments and helped the students develop a hands on approach to understanding and incorporating harmony and improvisation on their instruments.

-In 2007, Smulian was invited to sit on the board of Heartbeat, Jerusalem as an advisor and facilitator.
+In 2007, Smulian joined the board of Heartbeat, Jerusalem as an advisor and facilitator.
 Heartbeat is an organisation the creates opportunities and spaces for young Israeli and Palestinian musicians to work together and amplify their voices to influence the world around them.
 He presently works opposite a local NGO called Salaam Shalom that is running a program called Proud 2B in the Bristol school system.

-Before returning to England, Smulian was a prominent music educator in Israeli ministry of Education.
+Before returning to England, Smulian was a music educator in Israeli ministry of Education.
 He coordinated and conducted music programs to the first school in Israel to learn on eastern as opposed to western instruments.
-Upon his teaching endeavours he contributed his extensive range of music theory to the Yamaha music school, teaching guitar, bass, theory and harmony.
+He taught music theory at the Yamaha music school, teaching guitar, bass, theory and harmony.
 At Yamaha he worked with string players in guitar, bass, baglama, oud, violin, and rhythm players such as vocalists and combinations of the above.
-And as the Arts Music Coordinator for a youth organisation called Masada he coordinated workshops for major conventions that involved using music as a tool for community involvement.
+And as the Arts Music Coordinator for a youth organisation called Masada he coordinated workshops for conventions that involved using music as a tool for community involvement.

-Smulian runs his music education series through his online school: the Lydianstream music academy.
+Smulian runs his music education series through an online school: the Lydianstream music academy.
 The Lydianstream music academy deals with musicians discovering their own unique voice and is based on the mature emotional skills musicians must take on board in order to create consistently great and rewarding music.
 Smulian has been taking the lecture to the US universities and around Europe since 2008.